mikeperri/flutter_sequencer/README.md

 - Ensure there are no memory leaks or concurrency issues

 ### Difficulty: Hard
-- Generic C++ instrument
-    - Create an instrument that can be used on iOS and Android.
-The AudioKit Sampler works this way, but this library uses AudioKit's AudioUnit wrapper for it.
-The hard part is creating an generic AudioUnit wrapper for a C++ `IInstrument`.
-- Full SFZ support
-    - This would probably involve the [sfizz](https://github.com/sfztools/sfizz/) library
-        - It may be difficult to build sfizz and its dependencies for Android and iOS.
-Ideally it would have a more modular build - this project doesn't need its support for AU/LV/VST, audio output, and audio file decoding.
 - Support Windows
-    - Some of the code in the Android directory might be able to be reused
 - Record audio output
 - Support React Native?
     - Could use dart2js